magladko/DTU-notes/ReverseEngineering/Tutorial 8 - Analysis of a simple obfuscation.md

 Main is expected to have arguments (argc \[nr of args\] + argv \[ptr\] - value/types we expect are important to recognize)

-Else debug and observe which call is significant
+Else debug and observe which call is significant.

+IDA `M`: provide useful enumerables part of system libraries (eg. WM_DESTROY, WM_... for windowed apps events)